Namma Metro

-Bengaluru Metro Rail Corporation Limited (BMRCL), a joint venture of Government of India and the State Government of Karnataka, is the agency for building, operating and expanding the Namma Metro network.
-Services operate daily between 05:00 and 24:00 running with a headway varying between 2–4 minutes.
-The trains initially began with three coaches but were later converted to six coaches as ridership grew.
-Power is supplied by 750 kilo volt direct current through third rail.
-As of January 2020, the metro system had an average daily ridership of about 1,000,000 passengers.
+Bangalore Metro Rail Corporation Limited (BMRCL), a joint venture of the Government of India and the State Government of Karnataka, is the agency for building, operating and expanding the Namma Metro network.
+Services operate daily between 05:00 and 24:00 running with a headway varying between 3–15 minutes.
+The trains initially began with three coaches but later, all rakes were converted to six coaches as ridership increased.
+Power is supplied by 750V direct current through third rail.

-History
+Background

-The State Town Planning Department had recommended looking into a mass rapid transit project, i.e. a metro for Bangalore city way back in 1977.
+The State Town Planning Department had recommended looking into a mass rapid transit project, i.e. a metro for Bengaluru city, back in 1977.
 A high-level Committee had also agreed that a metro study was warranted and a team from Southern Railway (SR) was commissioned to do this in 1981.
-The Southern Railway team recommended a 2-corridor metro, 80 km in length in addition to commuter rail lines and a ring railway.
+The Southern Railway team recommended a two-corridor metro, 80 km in length, in addition to commuter rail lines and a circular railway.

 In 1993, the State of Karnataka established another committee to look into mass rapid transit.
-This committee had again recommended the same metro project put forward by SR in 1983 and the same circular railway.

-The state created Bangalore Mass Rapid Transit Ltd (BMRTL) in 1994, with terms of reference to seek a public/private partnership for a mass rapid transit project.
+This committee had again recommended the same metro project put forward by SR in 1983 along with the same circular railway.
+The state then created Bangalore Mass Rapid Transit Ltd (BMRTL) in 1994, with terms of reference to seek a public/private partnership for a mass rapid transit project.
 The government immediately introduced a special city cess dedicated to the anticipated mass rapid transit project.
-BMRTL commissioned a feasibility study which came up with an elevated, LRT-based, 300 km long network on 6 routes.
+BMRTL commissioned a feasibility study which came up with an elevated, LRT-based, 300 km long network on six routes.
 A private consortium led by United Breweries Group undertook further development of the project on BOT basis.
 However, the project hadn't taken off.

-In 2003, the Government of Karnataka commissioned the Delhi Metro Rail Corporation (DMRC), which had successfully developed the Delhi Metro, to carry out a detailed preparation study for a metro in Bangalore, to be done emulating the technical and financial aspects of the approach used in Delhi.
-The study recommended a 2-line metro, 60 km and 50 km in length, cross shaped.
-The middle of the cross was to be at the Central Railway Station in Bangalore, completely underground.
+Later in 2003, the Government of Karnataka commissioned the Delhi Metro Rail Corporation (DMRC), which had successfully developed the Delhi Metro, to carry out a detailed preparation study for a metro in Bengaluru, to be done emulating the technical and financial aspects of the approach used in Delhi.
+The study recommended a 2-line cross shaped metro, 60 km and 50 km in length respectively.
+The intersection of the cross was to be at the Central Railway Station in Bengaluru, completely underground.
 The economic rate-of-return was forecast at 22.3%.
-The financial forecast assumes a government subsidy for interest payments and some depreciation, i.e. fare revenue will cover somewhat more than direct operating costs.
+The financial forecast assumes a government subsidy for interest payments and some depreciation, i.e. fare revenue would cover somewhat more than direct operating costs.
 The Government accepted this option.
-BMRTL ceased to exist and was replaced by Bangalore Metro Rail Corporation Ltd (BMRCL).
+BMRTL ceased to exist and was replaced by Bengaluru Metro Rail Corporation Ltd (BMRCL).